datacarpentry/wrangling-genomics/episodes/05-automation.md

 ```

 For SRR2589044 from generation 5000 there were 10 mutations, for SRR2584863 from generation 15000 there were 25 mutations,
-and SRR2584866 from generation 766 mutations.
+and SRR2584866 from generation 50000 there were 766 mutations.
 In the last generation, a hypermutable phenotype had evolved, causing this
 strain to have more mutations.

 :::::::::::::::::::::::::